hanzoai/openapi/README.md

-# swagger
+# openapi
-Swagger API Blueprints for the Hanzo APIs.
+Open API 3.1 Blueprints for the Hanzo APIs.

 ## Organization
 Each Hanzo API is broken down into an individual YAML file and organized into